Resources for British citizens

 Options for non-EU citizens

-For clarity of the present situation, if you are a British citizen who is intending to move to the Netherlands after 29 March 2019, below you can learn more about some of the numerous existing options for non-EU citizens wanting to live in the Netherlands.
+For clarity of the present situation, if you are a British citizen who is intending to move to the Netherlands after Brexit is finalised, below you can learn more about some of the numerous existing options for non-EU citizens wanting to live in the Netherlands.

 Working as an employee of an international company – employers with a branch in the Netherlands may apply for a residence permit for transferring their international employees.